 What are the risks?

-Does HRT cause cancer?
+Does HT cause cancer?

 Women who still have a uterus, and are taking one of the systemic dose estrogen options, will also need to take other hormones to protect the uterine lining (this can be done with progestogen therapy or a SERM).
 Why?
 Estrogen causes the lining of the uterus to thicken, which can, over time, increase the risk of developing uterine cancer.
 Women who have had their uterus removed do not need to do this.
 This is true even for women who have had their uterus removed and still have a cervix.
 Women who are using low dose vaginal estrogen also do not have to worry about protecting the uterine lining.

-Many people think breast cancer when they hear HRT.
-Systemic hormone replacement therapy has been associated with an increased risk of breast cancer, but experts agree that the risk of HRT causing breast cancer is small.
+Many people think breast cancer when they hear HT.
+Systemic hormone therapy has been associated with an increased risk of breast cancer, but experts agree that the risk of HT causing breast cancer is small.
 How small?
 Similar to drinking 1 glass of wine daily or to the risk attributed to obesity and limited physical exercise.
 To me that is pretty small, especially since I enjoy a glass of wine with dinner, but this is an important consideration for every woman to weigh for herself and with her physician.

 How long can I be on hormone therapy?

-There is no hard, fast rule for when to stop systemic hormone replacement, but the best available evidence suggests that use in women over the age of 65 may increase the risks mentioned above.
+There is no hard, fast rule for when to stop systemic HT, but the best available evidence suggests that use in women over the age of 65 may increase the risks mentioned above.
 Low dose vaginal treatments, on the other hand, can be used indefinitely.
 In other words, you may take them until the good Lord calls you home or you get to a point where an itchy vagina doesn’t bother you.

-My take-home points: hormone replacement use in most women is not only safe, but it is also effective.
+My take-home points: HT use in most women is not only safe, but it is also effective.
 To start or not to start or even what to start can be confusing.
 I purposely did not get into specific formulations or dosages because there are far too many options to address here.
 Options are good, but you need to bring the discussion to your doctor or other healthcare professional.
 A physician who specializes in menopause management would be especially enthusiastic and informed to go through the options with you.
-If you are having difficulty finding a physician in your area, the North American Menopause Society lists certified menopause practitioners on their website.
+If you are having difficulty finding a physician in your area, the Menopause Society lists certified menopause practitioners on their website.

 To my knowledge, all of the information above aligns with today’s best available evidence.
 To understand even more about hormone therapy and the evidence base supporting this information, check out the sources listed below.